va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-02-03-dataproc-docker-and-hail-oh-my.md

 ## Dataproc

-What is it?
+### What is it?
 A managed Apache Hadoop and Spark service.
+Dataproc is a service on Google Cloud Platform that combines the two services seamlessly and provides a number of resources for managing the cluster as well.

 **Apache Hadoop** is a framework for running MapReduce jobs.
 MapReduce jobs are computational jobs that consist of *mapping* operations, in which one output is computed from one input, and *reduction* operations, in which one output is computed from many inputs.
 An example is the sum of squares of a series of numbers: